it-academy-svhec/security-plus-general/provisioning-metasploitable-vms.md

 - Most of the other default settings are fine
 - This process takes about 15 minutes and may appear to fail.
 If so, check the VM under Virtual Machines and make sure it's in the "Running" state.

+### Disabling Azure Agent
+The Azure Agent is not compatible with Metasploitable since it's based on Ubuntu 14.04 and must be disabled to avoid losing SSH access to the VM.

+1. Watch Boot Diagnostics on the newly created VM for the moment when the OS screenshot shows the login prompt.
+You have to log in as quickly as possible to prevent Azure from interfering with the VM.

+1. Install the Windows Azure Agent

+    ```
+    sudo apt-get update
+    sudo apt-get install walinuxagent
+    ```
+1. Open the config file with `sudo nano /etc/waagent.conf` and ensure the following variables are set

+    ```
+    # Disable automatic root password deletion
+    Provisioning.DeleteRootPassword=n

+    # Prevent regenerating SSH host keys on reboot
+    Provisioning.RegenerateSshHostKeyPair=n

+    # Disable cloud-init usage (Ubuntu 14.04 doesn't support cloud-init well)
+    Provisioning.UseCloudInit=n

+    # Disable automatic provisioning if you want full manual control
+    Provisioning.Enabled=y    # or n if you want to disable provisioning entirely

+    # Enable decoding and running custom data scripts if you plan to use Custom Data
+    Provisioning.DecodeCustomData=y
+    ```

+1. Restart the agent

+    ```
+    sudo service walinuxagent restart
+    ```

 ## Reference
 Jira ticket: https://svhec.atlassian.net/jira/software/projects/SEC7/boards/7?selectedIssue=SEC7-56